mrees791/lab-doctor-sim/README.md

 ### Prerequisites

-Install the Java SE Development Kit.
+Install the Java SE Development Kit and Eclipse IDE for Java Developers.

 ### Installation

-1. Clone the repo
+1. Clone the repo.
     ```sh
     git clone https://github.com/mrees791/lab-doctor-sim.git
     ```
+2. In Eclipse, select file, import, then select Existing Projects into Workspace.
+3. In the Import Projects wizard, click Browse... next to the Select root directory option.
+4. Select the lab-doctor-sim folder then click Finish.
+5. Run the project in Eclipse.

+After starting the program, you will need to select a patient file.
+A patient file is a text file with the patient data needed for the simulation.
+There are multiple example patient files located in the bin directory.

 <!-- CONTACT -->
 ## Contact